Ein Haus voll Glorie schauet: Melody and settings

 The hymnic melody, reminiscent of a Prussian military march, is suitable for festive occasions and processions.
-The last lines were originally a refrain: "Gott, wir loben dich, Gott, wir preisen dich.
+In the traditional and Pre-1975 lyrics, the last lines are the refrain: "Gott, wir loben dich, Gott, wir preisen dich.
 O lass im Hause dein uns all geborgen sein" (God, we laud You, God, we praise You.
-O let us be sheltered in your house).
+O let us all be sheltered within Your house).
 Their melody moves up and forward.

 In 2012 Christopher Tambling composed a setting of the hymn to celebrate the 1000th anniversary of Bamberg Cathedral.
 Tambling's version was for choir, orchestra and organ, with different scoring in the five stanzas.
 Naji Hakim wrote in 2017 variations on the hymn for organ for the 50th anniversary of St. Nikolaus in Bergen-Enkheim.